layerswap/layerswapapp/public/doc/aboutPage.md

 ## About LayerSwap

 > With LayerSwap, you can send crypto from your crypto exchange account directly to Layer 2 networks without paying high Gas fees.
-> Supported networks include Arbitrum, Optimism, zkSync, Boba and Ronin(Axie Infinity).
+> Supported networks include Arbitrum, Optimism, zkSync, Polygon and Ronin(Axie Infinity).

 ### How does it work?
 Internal transactions between exchange accounts are free and instant.
 LayerSwap uses [Bransfer](https://bransfer.io) to receive crypto from your exchange account into the LayerSwap exchange account.